Стратегии на образователната и научната политика

 Key Metrics

-– ROI: 1462.5%.
+ROI: 1462.5%.
 The ROI was calculated as the ratio of total revenue to total costs, expressed as a percentage.
 This figure indicates that for every unit of investment in training, brokers generated 14.62 units of revenue.
+An ROI of 1462.5% is exceptionally high, underscoring the effectiveness of training programs as a strategic tool for development.
+This result demonstrates not only the financial return but also the profound impact of these programs on key business processes.
+The primary outcomes include:

 Figure 2.
 Distribution of training costs and revenue increase